dib-lab/2020-paper-sourmash-gather/manuscript.md

 this can lead to extra nodes being checked, but it simplifies implementation and provides better correctness guarantees.

-The LCA index in sourmash is an inverted index that stores a mapping from hashes in a collection of signatures to a list of IDs for signatures containing the hash.
-Despite the name, the list of signature IDs is not collapsed to the lowest common ancestor (as in kraken), and is calculated as needed by downstream methods using the taxonomy information that is also stored separately in the LCA index.
+The LCA index in `sourmash` is an inverted index that stores a mapping from hashes in a collection of signatures to a list of IDs for signatures containing the hash.
+Despite the name, the list of signature IDs is not collapsed to the lowest common ancestor (as in kraken), and is calculated as needed by downstream methods using taxonomy information stored separately in the LCA index.

 The mapping from hashes to signature IDs in the LCA index is an implicit representation of the original signatures used to build the